-- Beat in the baking powder, baking soda and salt, then add the flour in two increments and continue mixing just until incorporated.
+- Beat in the baking powder, baking soda and salt, then add the flour in two increments and continue mixing just until combined.

 - Use a spatula to carefully fold in the blueberries.

-- Pour the mixture into the prepared loaf pan and bake it for 1 hour, or until a toothpick inserted comes out clean.
+- Pour the mixture into the prepared loaf pan then sprinkle sanding sugar on top (optional).
+Bake the loaf for 1 hour, or until a toothpick inserted comes out clean.

 - Cool the bread in the pan for 10 minutes, then remove it from the pan and allow it to continue cooling on a rack before slicing and serving.